HouseinAsadi/daisy/README.md

 ### Styling
 If you want a big header as the form title, add a label as the first element in the form.
-Go to <HTML/> tab and add "form-title" as class name to the label tag.
+Go to <HTML/> tab and add "form-title" as class name to the label tag. </br>
 example: <div class="field text  form-title"><label for="">Form Title</label>

 ## Nomenclature

 ### Modules
-Therapy modules IDs start with "m" and the module number (initially 1-99) followed by sub-module letter (A-Z) m\[number]\[letter]
+Therapy modules IDs start with "m" and the module number (initially 1-99) followed by sub-module letter (A-Z) </br>
+m\[number]\[letter]</br>
-examples: m3b, m1a, m26j
+examples: m3b, m1a, m26j</br>

 ### Form keys
 **A part of the form key must contain the Form Key String ([Form Key String](#form-key-string)) in order to make it editable.**</br>